 The sort of environment social media platforms provide you with is engrossing and captivating.
 Constant retweets, likes, and shares from these sites affect your brain and trigger a chemical reaction, like it happens with drug addiction.
 When you get a notification, retweets, likes, emoticon reactions, or mentions, your brain rushes dopamine, causing you to feel good about yourself.

 When you post a picture on social media and get positive social feedback, your brain rewards that behavior and encourages you to keep doing the same.
 This, in turn, results in social media addiction.

-Consequently, you end up devoting so much time and effort that starts affecting your other important areas of life.
+Consequently, you end up devoting so much time and effort that it starts affecting your other important areas of life.

 Facts About Social Media Addiction

-1.Digital 2020 July Global Snapshot, published on the 21st July 2020, will give you some significant insights about the usage of social media around the world.
+1.Digital 2020 July Global Snapshot, published on the 21st July 2020, will give you significant insights about the usage of social media around the world.

 - More than half of the world now uses social media.

 - The analysis shows, currently, about 3.96 billion people use social media.

 - There has been a huge surge in social media users, which increase by 376 million each year.